Pjdur/Hilite/README.md

 ### 3. Supported Languages

-Hilite supports the following languages (and more can be added easily):
+synk supports the following languages (and more can be added easily):

 - Rust
 - Python